Ludmilla Pitoëff: Early life

-Life and career
+Career

-Born in Tiflis in the Russian Empire on 25 December 1896 as Ludmila Iakovlevna Smanova, Pitoëff made her stage debut debut in Geneva, after marrying the actor Georges Pitoëff in 1915.
-The Pitoëffs arrived in Paris in 1919.
+Pitoëff made her stage debut in Geneva in 1915, where her husband was director of a small theatre.
+The Pitoëffs returned to Paris in 1919.
 She appeared at venues in Paris including the Théâtre des Arts, the Théâtre des Champs-Elysées, the Théâtre du Vieux-Colombier, and the Théâtre des Mathurins.
 Among her stage appearances were Au Seuil du royaume (On the Threshold of the Kingdom, 1924), La Puissance des tenebres (The Power of Darkness, which she adapted from Tolstoy, 1924), Saint Jeanne (a translation of Bernard Shaw's Saint Joan, 1925), Comme çi ou comme ça (Like This or Like That), Sardanapale, Mdlle.
 Bourat, Jean le Maufranc and Hamlet, (1926).

+Ludmilla (left) and Georges Pitoëff (right) in Hamlet, 1929.

 She made her London stage debut in 1930 playing Jeanne in Saint Jeanne – to the displeasure of the author who complained that she did nothing but snivel and cry, leaving out all the strong lines, (Note: Not everyone shared Shaw's reservations: the author and publisher Rupert Hart-Davis commented, "Sybil Thorndike played St Joan (as Shaw meant) as a bumptious North Country lass: Madame Pitoëff as a tortured mouse.
 This altered the whole emphasis of the play but didn't spoil it – which proves the play's worth, to my mind".
 The reviewer in The Stage wrote, "Frail and boyish-looking in appearance, Mme.
 Pitoëff is ... the visionary girl armed and accoutred for the field.
 Throughout she never loses her sincerity, and her whole performance is appealing".) and then as Marguerite Gautier in La Dame aux camélias.
 Returning to London in 1933 she played the title role in Strindberg's Miss Julie, given in French as Mademoiselle Julie.
 Back in Paris she played five parts in La Ronde, Nora Helmer in Une Maison de poupée (A Doll's House), Mary Meng in Joe et cie (Joe and Company) and appeared in Gants blancs (White Gloves), and revivals of Hamlet and Saint Jeanne.

 In 1935 she played Mimi in Çe soir on improvise (Tonight We Improvise) and Nadine in Le Chocolat soldat (The Chocolate Soldier), and appeared in Merveilleux alliage (Wonderful Alloy).
 In 1936 she appeared in La Folle du ciel (The Madwoman of Heaven), Poncette and as Gemma in Tu ne m'echapperas jamais (Escape Me Never).
 During 1937 she played in Aural et la lettre du roi (Aural and the King's Letter) and Le Voyageur sans bagage (The Traveller Without Luggage).
 Her obituary in Le Figaro mentions other plays in which she appeared with distinction, including The Wild Duck, Six Characters in Search of an Author, The Seagull and Uncle Vanya.

 After her husband's death in 1939 Pitoëff went to the United States and in 1944 made her Broadway debut as Madame Fisher in The House in Paris.
 She also appeared in films including La Danseuse rouge (The Red Dancer), Mollenard and Les Eaux troubles (Troubled Waters).